Frequently Asked Questions

 • Cannot replace the recurring operating revenue needed to support day‑to‑day functions.

-For context, a $1 million endowment typically generates approximately $40,000-$50,000 annually in spendable revenue under standard payout models, which is insufficient to fund large operational expenses such as faculty lines or major academic programs.
+For context, a $1 million endowment generally generates approximately $40,000 annually in spendable revenue under standard payout models, which is insufficient to fund large operational expenses such as faculty lines or major academic programs.
 For this reason, structural expense alignment and enrollment stabilization must move forward in parallel, while longer‑term strategies like endowment growth build over time.

 Can we eliminate athletics to save money?